Color

 Rosemary and Tuberose Classification

 After knowing about various Rosemary and Tuberose facts, let's study their classification.
 Based on genetic and physical features, Rosemary and Tuberose classification starts with knowing their scientific name.
 The scientific name of Rosemary and Tuberose is Rosa and Polianthes tuberosa respectively.
-Rosemary belongs to Not Available family whereas Tuberose falls under Asparagaceae family.
+Rosemary belongs to family whereas Tuberose falls under Asparagaceae family.
 Also check out Flowers by Color so as to plant colorful aroma in the garden.